-At the time of writing, we also have the threat of the Russian army looking poised for invasion, causing instability in gas and oil supply, as if supply chains did not already have enough problems.
-Putin knows this and is banking on international appeasement; testing the resolve of the West in the eyes of China as well as Russia.
+We are also currently confronted with the looming threat of the Russian army, looking poised for invasion, which further destabilizes the gas and oil supply chains.
+It’s as if our supply chains did not already face enough challenges.
+In this precarious situation, Putin seems to be capitalizing on international appeasement, testing the resolve of the West in the eyes of both China and Russia.

-“But my pensions/rental income (etc) are in Sterling!”.
-This does not prevent sensible planning, using FX companies to maximise currency moves, maintaining your savings and investments in Euros (which makes sense from a French tax perspective, by the way) and forward planning your income requirements.
+“But my pensions/rental income (etc.) are in Sterling!” you might exclaim.
+Fear not; sensible planning can still be achieved by utilising foreign exchange companies to maximise currency movements, maintain your savings and investments in Euros (which aligns with French tax regulations, by the way), and proactively plan your income requirements.

-If you have rental property outside of France / the Eurozone, challenge why this needs to be so.
-If it is purely an investment, consider selling and creating more Euro income.
-Do you have pensions that could be cashed in?
-For many pensions this can be done, in France, with an effective tax rate of just 6.75%, so worth considering.
-Could any of your income be turned to Euro revenue?
+If you own a rental property outside of France or the Eurozone, it’s worth challenging the necessity of this arrangement.
+If the property is purely an investment, consider selling and generating more Euro-based income.
+Are there pensions that you can convert into cash?
+In France, many pensions can be cashed in with an effective tax rate of just 6.75%, making it a worthwhile consideration.
+It is worth exploring different ways to convert any of your income into Euro revenue.

-Hope For the Best, Plan For the Worst
+Hope For The Best, But Plan For The Worst